The Clear Edge

 The Foundation (Months 33–40)

-You’re operating efficiently at $120K.
-Now you prepare for scale — building the foundation that supports $150K+ without breaking.
-This isn’t about growing revenue, it’s about strengthening infrastructure before adding a load.
+You’re operating efficiently at $120K, and now the work is to prepare for scale by building the foundation that can support $150K+ without breaking; this phase is less about pushing revenue up and more about strengthening infrastructure before you add more load.

 What Great Operators Did